 All these arguments speak to the urgency of your situation.
 However, acting with blind haste is not the answer, either!
 Not all Los Angeles petty theft defense attorneys are created equal, for instance.
 If you choose an inexperienced or incompetent lawyer — or no lawyer at all — you could wind up under-represented and “over punished.”

-On the other hand, if you take time to get experienced legal help — by connecting today for a free consultation with attorney Michael Kraut of the Kraut Law Group, for instance — you’ll more likely make strategic, effective decisions about your future and petty theft charges.
+On the other hand, if you take time to get experienced legal help — by connecting today for a free consultation with attorney Michael Kraut of the Kraut Criminal & DUI Lawyers, for instance — you’ll more likely make strategic, effective decisions about your future and petty theft charges.